 “Everybody needs a house Claret” and it’s true.
 Even the super-rich are unlikely to share their Petrus’ and Montrachet’s with their teenage children on a regular basis at any rate so we sell a lot of our Corney & Barrow labels to customers who are sometimes a little defensive about their prized cellars.
 These are seriously good wines and great value.

 LUX: What is your greatest fear, for your business?

-ABS: Apart from War, Pestilence and Famine?
+Adam Brett-Smith: Apart from War, Pestilence and Famine?